ParthivVarati/Nimoy.AI_Freshers/README.md

-Titanic Data Analysis 🛳️
+#Titanic Data Analysis

 This project analyzes the Titanic dataset (titanic.csv) using Python, Pandas, and Matplotlib.
 It performs data cleaning, statistical analysis, and visualization of passenger survival, demographics, and fares.
 Error handling is included to make the script more robust.

-📂 Project Structure
+ #Project Structure
 preprocessing/
 │── main.py         # Main analysis script
 │── titanic.csv     # Titanic dataset (input file)
 │── README.md       # Project documentation

-⚙️ Requirements
+# Requirements

 Install the required Python libraries:

 pip install pandas matplotlib

-▶️ How to Run
+# How to Run

 Place the dataset file titanic.csv in the same folder as main.py.
 (It should have columns like: PassengerId, Survived, Pclass, Name, Sex, Age, SibSp, Parch, Ticket, Fare, Cabin, Embarked.)